 The bluff-top Hamill Family Upland Trail is bifurcated by the landfill owned by the U.S. Navy and operated by the U.S. Army and ending abruptly at the north and south sides of the chain link fence surrounding the landfill.
 In the past, trail users have crossed the landfill by using the grass paths maintained by the Army.
 The Army has made the decision to fence in the landfill, and as a result, this area will be inaccessible to trail users.
 Openlands is working both independently and with the Navy to provide a solution to connect the north and south portions of the Hamill Family Trail.

 Please be mindful of new plantings as you visit the Preserve, and we remind visitors that the Openlands Lakeshore Preserve is a protected Illinois Nature Preserve.
 As such, it is unlawful to pick, trim, or otherwise remove any plants from the preserve grounds.
+Stay on paved areas when not walking along the lakefront.

 If you need further assistance, please contact firstname.lastname@example.org.